wavefrontHQ/docs/integrations/vsphere_tanzu.md

 permalink: vsphere_tanzu.html
 summary: Learn about the vSphere with Tanzu Integration.
 ---

+This page provides an overview of what you can do with the vSphere with Tanzu integration.
+The documentation pages only for a limited number of integrations contain the setup steps and instructions.
+If you do not see the setup steps here, navigate to the Operations for Applications GUI.
+The detailed instructions for setting up and configuring all integrations, including the vSphere with Tanzu integration are on the **Setup** tab of the integration.

+1. Log in to your Operations for Applications instance.
+2. Click **Integrations** on the toolbar, search for and click the **vSphere with Tanzu** tile.
+3. Click the **Setup** tab and you will see the most recent and up-to-date instructions.

 ## Kubernetes Integration

 Operations for Applications provides a comprehensive solution for monitoring Kubernetes.
 This integration uses the [Observability for Kubernetes Operator](https://github.com/wavefrontHQ/observability-for-kubernetes) to collect detailed metrics from Kubernetes clusters.